Gitea: How to Painlessly Self-Host Your Organization’s Source Code

 Gitea is very easy to install and maintain, and you likely won’t run into issues.
 But when you do, you can quickly find an answer from support forums or chatrooms.
 It’s probably something others have run into, and if not – the Gitea maintainers themselves will quickly help get it resolved.
 This has been their hobby and passion for nearly a decade.

 Monoliths, on the other hand, are much more complex – and have a lot more things that can go wrong.
 Running into an issue will very likely require a support interaction, which means filling out a ticket, or scheduling a call with your account manager.
-Because self-hosting is not their primary business, your ticket will likely be routed to specialized, senior engineer for help, and prioritized and addressed during normal business hours at the pace of large business.
+Because self-hosting is not their primary business, your ticket will likely be routed to a specialized, senior engineer for help, and prioritized and addressed during normal business hours at the pace of large business.

 Gitea is just a single, executable file.
 That’s it!